IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

   - Click "Download" and wait for the download to finish.
 In the "New Project" window, uncheck "Add sample code" and leave everything else as is.
 Click "Create".

-## Instructor demonstration: testing array rotation
+## Instructor demonstration: testing and debugging array rotation

 In this section I will show you how to: